 Brittany Anderson graduated from Baylor University in 2008 with a Bachelor of Science (B.S.) in Early Childhood Education.
-She is currently an Assistant Professor of Urban-Multicultural Education in the Department of Theory and Practice in Teacher Education at the University of Tennessee-Knoxville.
+She is currently an Assistant Professor of Urban Education in the Cato College of Education at the University of North Carolina-Charlotte, after three years teaching Urban-Multicultural Education in the Department of Theory and Practice in Teacher Education at the University of Tennessee-Knoxville.
 Anderson’s research currently focuses on pre-service teacher development in relation to the talent identification and development of underrepresented youth.

-“[Project Promise] was the first summer camp I had ever attended,” said Anderson.
+“[Project Promise] was the first summer camp I had ever attended,” Anderson said.
 “It was a really good space for me in terms of my intellectual and social development.”

 The extensive nature of the curriculum fostered a previously dormant sense of creativity within Anderson, who is now able to reflect upon that creativity and think about creative learning while applying it to her own teachings and research.

-“Brittany always stood out as someone who was a leader,” said Dr. Robins.
+“Brittany always stood out as someone who was a leader,” Robins said.
 “You could see that if she was able to utilize those leadership skills, she would go far.”

-“She could have accomplished everything without us,” said Dr. Robins.
+“She could have accomplished everything without us,” Robins said.
 “She had the ability and the support to do so.
 But it’s wonderful to see everything she’s done [in her career] after spending so much time with her.”